-As training and test set, our non-redundant set of druggable and less druggable binding sites (NRDLD) with the most recent modifications was used.
-The binding sites were carved out of the cif-files downloaded from the PDB by keeping all protein residues with an atom within 15 Å of the ligand.
-The isolated binding sites together with co-factors and metal ions if present were saved in the PDB format and used for descriptor calculation as described below.
+As training and test set, our NRDLD set with the most recent modifications was used.
+The binding sites and surrounding residues were carved out of the cif-files downloaded from the PDB by keeping all residues with an atom within 15 Å of the ligand.
+The isolated part of the structures together with co-factors and metal ions if present were saved in the PDB format and used for descriptor calculation as described below.